 Source: College Board

-How many FRQs are on the AP World History exam?
+How are AP World History short-answer questions graded?

 Each SAQ will receive 0 to 3 points, with each part of the SAQ being worth 1 point.
 Here are the criteria for earning points on SAQs: